 By the time the Penguin entered the open waters of Cook Strait, however, it was dark and the weather had closed in, obscuring every landmark.
 Unable to see the Pencarrow light, Captain Naylor set a course to take him clear of danger.
 He later changed course again, intending to ride out the storm until daylight.
 Then the ship struck heavily, with a noise like ‘the rending of a gigantic piece of calico’, a seaman recalled.
 The Penguin began to sink in heavy seas off a rugged, isolated stretch of the southern coast of the North Island.

 The practice of ‘women and children first’ proved disastrous as the lifeboats they were placed in quickly capsized.
 None of the children and only one woman, Ada Hannam, survived.
 She was declared a heroine in the days that followed, particularly for her efforts assisting in the rescue of the youngest survivor, teenager Ellis Matthews.
-But this would have been of small consolation to the pregnant Hannam; she had lost her husband and four children in the wreck.
+This would have been of small consolation to the pregnant Hannam, who had lost her husband and four children in the wreck.
 Only 30 of the 102 people who had set out from Picton lived to tell the tale after New Zealand’s worst maritime disaster of the 20th century.
-Some contemporary accounts put the number of people on board at 105, with 75 deceased.
+(Some contemporary accounts put the number of people on board at 105, with 75 deceased.)

 Although some said the Penguin had struck a drifting wreck, it is widely believed that it hit Thoms Rock off Cape Terawhiti after being carried off course by an exceptionally strong flood tide.
 The inquiry blamed Captain Naylor and suspended his certificate for 12 months.
 But it was also unanimous that once disaster struck he ‘did everything in his power to prevent loss of life’.

 In advance of the centenary of the disaster a plaque was mounted close to where the ship is thought to have hit rocks and foundered.